FernandoFdezdC/guitarras-domingo-fernandez-web/README.md

 ## Continuous integration

 New versions of this project can be deployed using `AWS CLI`.
-To deploy new versions into `AWS`, use `aws s3 sync src s3://guitarras-domingo-fernandez`.
+To deploy new versions into `AWS`, use `aws s3 sync build s3://guitarras-domingo-fernandez`.

 In order to avoid network caching on the browser, activate option "Disable cache" in Network tab.